partoneoftwo/hp3000-weather-station-data/README.md

 Sure!
 The Weemx website looks all well calculated.
 Under devices it shows a weather station identical to mine, albeit with a different name.

-Ah, no, you cannot use that one.
+Ahh, but no, you cannot use that one.
+That is for the official one.
+The Chinese versions of HP-3000 need to use a separate driver.